suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Fork an existing repo

-- Click Fork in upper right of repo on Github
+- Click Fork in the upper right of the repo on GitHub
 - Clone your fork onto your computer (see above)
 - Checkout a branch to contain your changes
   - `git checkout -b <branch-name>`